 The urethra transports urine from your bladder to the external urethral opening.
 This opening is located between the vagina and the clitoris.
 Because urine exits the body from a different place altogether than your menstrual flow, you can safely urinate while using a menstrual cup.

 Of course, this is a very simplified description of the female reproductive system to help you understand how using a menstrual cup works.
 Learning about your body can be fascinating, and we encourage you to do more research on your own!

 Menstrual cups consist of a few main parts: the rim, the airholes, the body of the cup, and the stem.
-XO Flo also features patent-pending inner support rings.
+XO Flo features patented inner support rings.
 You can view XO Flo's patents here.

 The rim is the top edge of the cup.
 Some menstrual cups feature a thick rim to help hold the cup open once its been inserted.
 XO Flo features a slim, comfortable rim and inner support rings which serve the same purpose.